Teemu Mäki

 A more complex and perhaps the most important theme (to him) seems to be mortality.
 Mäki claims that all meaning and passion that human beings can attain is derived from and made possible by death.
 All of these themes are easy to detect both in Mäki's visual artworks, theatre works, poetry and also in his doctoral dissertation and in his non-artistic, regular column that he writes for the Finnish magazine Voima.
 The 'mortality as the source of life and passion' theme returns again in Mäki's "Art and Research Colliding"-text, which was published in May 2014, on the internet, by the Journal for Artistic Research.

 Mäki's artworks, writings and newspaper columns have provoked heated public debates.
 He has for example campaigned against criminalization of prostitution and claimed that as long as sex work is voluntary it's not worse than many other jobs in capitalist labor market.
 He also claimed that the only way to guarantee that sex work is voluntary enough is by providing a good enough social security for all – instead of trying to criminalize and ban sex work.

 After his doctorate Mäki became active in the field of artistic research.
 In addition to his own research he tutors doctoral students, was first a member of the board of TAhTO (Doctoral Programme in Artistic Research) and then a member of the program's steering group (2012–2015).
 For some years he was also a member of the editorial team of RUUKKU (Studies in Artistic Research)].

-Since 2018 Mäki is the chair person of The Artists' Association of Finland.
+Since 2018 Mäki is the chairperson of The Artists' Association of Finland and since 2022 the president of IAA Europe.

+Mäki has received numerous grants from the state of Finland and from various foundations.
+He has also received a few prizes.
+In 1997 he was awarded the Palokärki Prize by the Artists' Association of Finland.
+In 2021 his photographic book Miten olla mies tai nainen tai jotain muuta?
+(How to Be a Man or a Woman or Something Else?) was awarded the Photographic Art Book of the Year prize by the Finnish Museum of Photography and The Association of Photographic Artists of Finland.